Exhausted Egyptians count cost of political turmoil

 "I import goods all the time.
 Prices have gone up by 10-40 percent since the revolution.
 It's gone up even more in recent weeks," said Gamal, who, Like Mursi, grew up in Adwa.

-He said his neighbors were suspicious about why he had to keep raising his prices.
+He said his neighbours were suspicious about why he had to keep raising his prices.

 "People just don't believe me," he said, hunched over his desk, cigarette smoke swirling above stacks of unsold trays, cups and ironing boards.
 "They are not convinced why things are getting more expensive.
 I buy them, and they stack up."